evildmp/afraid-to-commit/docs/git.rst

 spend too much time doing, but it's handy for very small changes, like typos and spelling mistakes you spot.

+* go to https://github.com/<your github account>/afraid-to-commit
+* find the `attendees_and_learners.rst` file
+* hit the `Edit` button
-Find the `attendees_and_learners.rst` file on your fork of https://github.com/evildmp/afraid-to-commit.
-Hit the `Edit` button.
-Add your name and address - if you like - to the appropriate place in the file.
-If you're not at a workshop but following the tutorial by yourself, add your details - again if you wish - in the "I followed the tutorial online" section.
+* add your name and address to the appropriate place in the file
+* if following the tutorial by yourself, add your details in the "I followed the tutorial online" section.

-Hit `Commit Changes`.
+* hit `Commit Changes`

 Now *your* copy of the file, the one that belongs to *your* fork of the project, has been changed; it's reflected right away on GitHub.